UAE: Why you should discourage your child from sharing their food utensils

 Dr Ignatiius Edwin D’souza - Photos: Supplied

-He added, “Oral herpes is becoming more common, especially among school-age kids and teenagers.
-Many children first get the virus when they are young, sometimes even as babies or toddlers, through close contact with an infected person, like a parent or sibling.
+He also noted, “Oral herpes is becoming more common, especially among school-age kids and teenagers.
+Many children first get the virus when they are young, sometimes even as babies or toddlers, through close contact with an infected person, like a parent or sibling."

 Healthcare professionals emphasized the signs of oral herpes are usually small blisters or sores that appear, often around the mouth, and these can be painful.